MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 Once you [add a domain using a starter pack](intent-builder-domains.html#add-a-domain-using-a-starter-pack), you can customize the domain as you see fit.
 It behaves like any other you might create manually or via an import file.

-If you want a quick, low effort way to get up and running with well-defined intents, LivePerson recommends that you get started using starter packs.
+If you want a quick, low effort way to get up and running with well-defined intents, LivePerson recommends that you get started by using starter packs.

 {: .important}
 Starter packs for the [LP NLU v1 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) aren’t supported.